umerkhan791/Pearls-AQI-Predictor/README.md

 | 201–300   | Very Unhealthy                 |
 | 301+      | Hazardous                      |

-The dashboard highlights elevated and hazardous AQI conditions to make dangerous air quality situations easier to identify at a glance.
+Elevated and hazardous AQI levels are visually highlighted in the dashboard to make potentially dangerous conditions easier to identify.

 ---